moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 exactly on ridges aligned with $$\mathbf{n}$$.
 The function $$U$$ lives on $$\mathbb{R}^3 \times S^2$$ (we sample 42 axes on the hemisphere), and its angular sharpness grows with the aspect ratio $$\sigma_\parallel/\sigma_\perp$$ — a free parameter, unlike the Hessian's fixed bluntness.
 The final score is $$\max_{\mathbf{n}} U$$.
 The theory also offers a second ingredient — a
-**hypoelliptic diffusion** on the lifted space that propagates evidence along curves (the contour-completion flow of the visual cortex) — remember this one; its fate below is an honest surprise.
+**hypoelliptic diffusion**[^hypoelliptic] on the lifted space that propagates evidence along curves (the contour-completion flow of the visual cortex) — remember this one; its fate below is an honest surprise.

-The difference between the two models is easier to *feel* than to read.
-Below, a dashed curve of galaxies hides in clutter.
-A single oriented filter (the ellipse) sits on the curve and sweeps through all directions; the dial on the right records how strongly it responds at each angle.
-Stretch the filter and watch its sense of direction sharpen — then compare with the grey lobe, which is the best any Hessian-type quadratic response can ever do, no matter the data.
+The figure below demonstrates the difference directly.
+A dashed curve of points sits in uniform clutter.
+One oriented filter (the ellipse) is placed on the curve and rotated through all directions; the panel on the right records its response at each angle.
+Increasing the filter length sharpens its directional selectivity; the grey lobe shows the sharpest response a quadratic (Hessian-type) model can express regardless of the data.

+[^megaparsec]: One megaparsec (Mpc) is about 3.26 million light-years.
+Cosmologists often quote distances in h⁻¹Mpc, where $$h \approx 0.7$$ encodes the measured expansion rate of the Universe; 1 h⁻¹Mpc is roughly 1.4 Mpc.

+[^hessian]: The matrix of second derivatives of the density, recording how the density curves in every direction around a point; its eigenvalues are the curvatures along the three principal axes, and its eigenvectors are those axes.

+[^angular-bandwidth]: A limit on how finely the response can vary as the probe direction rotates: bandwidth 2 means the response traces one broad bump around the circle of directions (like $$\cos^2$$) and can never form a narrower peak, however clean the data.

+[^hypoelliptic]: A smoothing process that acts directly only along a few allowed directions — here, along the current orientation — yet eventually reaches all directions through combinations of the allowed moves (see Glossary).

 </div><!-- /.l-body -->